History of the Jews in Odesa: The 19th and early 20th centuries

-The community had, however, fallen victim to increased tensions with other nationalities, which eventually evolved into open anti-Semitism.
+The community had, however, fallen victim to increased tensions with other nationalities, which eventually evolved into open antisemitism.
 During the 1821 anti-Jewish riots in Odesa, which occurred after the death of the Greek Orthodox patriarch in Constantinople, 14 Jews were killed.
 Overall, the pogroms in Odesa were carried out in 1821, 1859, 1871, 1881, and 1905, although the Jewish Encyclopedia does not count the 1821 riot as an instance of such.
 The term became common after a wave of large-scale anti-Jewish violence swept the southern Russian Empire, including Ukraine, between 1881 and 1884, incited by rumours blaming Jews for the assassination of Alexander II.

 Additionally, the May Laws of 1882 gave impetus to political activism among Russian Jews and mass emigration.
 More than two million Jews fled Russia between 1881 and 1920, the vast majority emigrating to the United States and the Ottoman region that became Palestine, and the city became an important base of support for Zionism.

 In 1882, members of Bilu and Hovevei Zion made what came to be known as the First Aliyah to Palestine, then a part of the Ottoman Empire.
 Initially, these organizations were not official, and to attain a legally recognized framework, a Jewish organization had to be registered as a charity in various European countries; American Jews provided most of the funding.
 After arduous negotiations, the Russian government approved the establishment of the Society for the Support of Jewish Farmers and Artisans in Syria and Palestine, also known as the Odesa Committee, in early 1890.
 It was based in Odesa, headed by Leon Pinsker, and dedicated to practical aspects of establishing Jewish agricultural settlements in Palestine.
 The Tsarist government also sporadically encouraged Jewish emigration.
 Before the First Zionist Congress in 1897, the Odesa Committee counted over 4,000 members.
 When the Zionist Organization was founded in 1897, most of the Hovevei Zion societies joined it.
 The Odesa Committee continued to function until it was closed in 1913.